CharisseHao/LoL-role-impact/README.md

 Alternative hypothesis: Bottom has a higher average z-score for damage to champions than middle.
 - Test statistic: Difference in Mean
 - Significance Level: 5% (0.05)
-- Impact variable: damage to champions
+- Impact variable: Damage to Champions

 We used the difference in mean as our test statistic because we are comparing quantitative distributions and the mean is not the same for the two distributions.
 We used the same significance level as stated above.